swiss-seismological-service/scrtdd/README.md

 recordstream = combined://slink/localhost:18000;sdsarchive//path/to/miniseed
 ```

-This configuration is a combination of seedlink and sds archive, which allows `scrtdd` to retrieve catalog waveforms via sds and real-time event data via seedlink.
+This configuration is a combination of seedlink and sds archive, which allows rtDD to retrieve catalog waveforms via sds and real-time event data via seedlink.

 Please note that depending on the responsiveness of the seedlink server the real-time relocations may incur in delays.
 A couple of configuration options allow to control those delays: *timeout* and *retries*.
 The example below forces a timeout of 5 seconds (default is 5 minutes) and to not reconnect.
-In case of a timeout, `scrtdd` will proceed with the available data, without further delays:
+In case of a timeout, rtDD will proceed with the available data, without further delays:

 ```
 recordstream = combined://slink/localhost:18000?timeout=5&retries=0;sdsarchive//path/to/miniseed